RCJ15/Wormhole-Signal/README.md

 # Thinking With Wormholes And Signals
 Wormhole Signal is a tool for Unity which creates events that are tied to scriptable objects.

-This means that you no longer have to create dependancies on scripts when wanting to receive certain events, which often leads to tighly a phenomenon known as "Spaghetti Code".
+This means that you no longer have to create dependancies on scripts when wanting to receive certain events, which often leads to a phenomenon known as "Spaghetti Code".
 Using Wormhole Signal you can instead reference scriptable objects instead of any script you wrote, removing that unnecessary entanglement you would otherwise face.

 # How To Install
 1. Download the repository.